rozsival/tyr-worklog-creator/README.md

 - 🚀 **Batch Processing**: Creates all selected worklogs in one go
 - 🕘 **Smart Timing**: Automatically sets start time to 9:00 AM

+## 🛠️ Requirements

+- Node.js `v22`
+- pnpm `v10`
+- Valid JWT token for TYR (can be obtained from your browser's dev tools)
+- A healthy appreciation for automation over manual labor

 ## 🚀 Quick Start

 1. **Clone and install**: